AlexDR1998/highlands_conference_ml_workshop/README.md

 pip install jaxlib jax[cpu] optax equinox diffrax tensorflow matplotlib tqdm ipywidgets einops notebook
 ```

-If you have a gpu, feel free to change the `jax[cpu]` to just `jax`, but you'll have to deal with cuda
+If you have a gpu, feel free to change the `jax[cpu]` based on the instructions found here: https://jax.readthedocs.io/en/latest/installation.html